 At 1255, the box alarm was dropped for 8245 New Hampshire Avenue for the reported house on fire.
-Truck 34 responded on the box (from Co.844) with 4 personnel and arrived at the corrected address of 8243, and reported light smoke showing.
-Upon forcing entry into the residence, the Truck’s crew encountered a fully involved kitchen, with minor extension into the hall way.
-Truck 34′s interior crew performed a primary and secondary search of the first floor and assisted E44 with ltheir line while the exterior crew threw ground ladders to sides a and b, as well as, secured the utilities.
+Truck 34 responded on the box (from Co.844) with 4 personnel, arrived at the corrected address of 8243, and reported light smoke showing.
+Upon forcing entry into the residence, the Truck’s crew encountered a fully involved kitchen with minor extension into the hall way.
+Truck 34′s interior crew performed a primary and secondary search of the first floor and assisted E44 with ltheir line while the exterior crew threw ground ladders to sides A and B and secured the utilities.
 E44 and TK34 made quick work of the fire, and command held 2 & 2.
 Units cleared at 1445 hours.

 With the Truck out of service for maintenance, the Engine Company has been especially busy, including this daytime fire in Silver Spring.
 First arriving units found heavy fire showing from the top floor of this multiple dwelling and immediately sounded the second alarm.
 With multiple rescues being made by Truck 716 and the initial lines being advanced, the first alarm companies had their hands full!
 Great job by the initial units as they held this difficult fire to the apartment of origin while simultaneously making numerous rescues.
 This makes the 4th fire for Company 34 in the past 11 days.